Is CVE “clean burning” as it asserts?

 Will CVE add or subtract from the current total of greenhouse emissions when it’s running?

 CVE will add, but the answer is tricky.
 It depends on which energy you think CVE will replace.
 CVE says it is replacing electricity from plants that use coal or fuel oil.
-If these are not “combined cycle” (see below) and they usually aren’t, it will produce nearly twice the energy for the same pollution, or the same energy for half the pollution, so it will subtract from the total of greenhouse gases New York and the United States produce.
+If these are not “combined cycle” (see below) and they usually aren’t, it will produce nearly twice the energy for the same pollution, so it would subtract from the total of greenhouse gases New York and the United States produce.
 But if it replaces energy from a nuclear power plant such as Indian Point, which will shut down in 2021, it will add to total greenhouse-gas emissions because a nuclear reactor does not make or expel any greenhouse gases.
-So really, it’s a nonsensical question.

 CVE says it is much more energy efficient than other electricity plants.
 Is that accurate?